 (2) If a maintenance activity includes the installation of a facility, the carrier must comply with clause 55.

-(3) For a maintenance activity that does not include the installation of a facility, Divisions 2 and 3 set out arrangements about notification of the Nature Conservation Director, Heritage Chairperson and Environment Secretary.
+(3) For a maintenance activity that does not include the installation of a facility, Divisions 2 and 3 set out arrangements about notification of the Director of National Parks and Environment Secretary.

 Division 2 Notification requirements

-6.15 Notice to Nature Conservation Director
+6.15 Notice to Director of National Parks

-(1) The Nature Conservation Director is responsible for certain areas under the Endangered Species Protection Act 1992 and the National Parks and Wildlife Conservation Act 1975.
+(1) The Director of National Parks is responsible for the administration, management and control of Commonwealth reserved and conservation zones under the Environment Protection and Biodiversity Conservation Act 1999.

 (2) If a proposed maintenance activity of a carrier is likely to be undertaken in, or have an effect on, any of the areas for which the Director is responsible, the carrier must notify the Director in writing of the activity.